Jay Walker (politician): Maryland Legislature

-Walker was a member of the Maryland House of Delegates from January 10, 2007 to January 11, 2023.
+Walker was a member of the Maryland House of Delegates from January 10, 2007, to January 11, 2023.
 He served on the House Ways and Means Committee.
 He was also a member of the Legislative Black Caucus of Maryland.

 Walker sponsored House Bill 30 in 2007, establishing the Maryland Educational Fund.

 In March 2022, Walker announced that he would not seek re-election to any office in 2022.

 Personal life

-Walker is married to Monique Anderson-Walker, a politician and candidate for lieutenant governor of Maryland in 2022.
+Walker is married to Monique Anderson-Walker, a former politician and candidate for lieutenant governor of Maryland in 2022.
 He lives in Fort Washington, Maryland, and has three children.